tsdaemon/moodle-circleci-assignment/README.md

             unzip $HOME/target.zip -d $HOME/target
 ```

-This boilerplate config defines job `build` which should be exeuted within [Docker](https://www.docker.com/) image `circleci/python:3.6.1`.
-This job include two steps.
+This boilerplate config defines a job `build` which should be executed within [Docker](https://www.docker.com/) image `circleci/python:3.6.1`.
+This job includes two steps.
 The first step checkouts the latest version of your repository into the Docker machine.
-The second step downloads submission file and unzip it into directory `$HOME/target`.
+The second step downloads submission file and unzip it into a directory `$HOME/target`.

 After creating this configuration, you should push it to your remote repository.